-These cards typically offer either a lower-than-average or 0 percent introductory APR for the first several months, which allows you to contribute more money toward your principal balance and less toward interest charges.
+These cards typically offer either a lower-than-average or 0 percent introductory APR for at least the first several months, and often more than a year, which allows you to contribute more money toward your principal balance and less toward interest charges.
 You’ll just need to be sure to have a payoff plan in place before you start, as any balance that remains at the end of your intro APR period will be subject to the card’s regular APR.

-If your current credit card has a high interest rate, a low or 0 percent introductory APR can be a lifesaver as you work to pay down your debt efficiently and at a lower cost, but you’ll typically need good to excellent credit to qualify.
-These cards typically don’t offer rewards or many perks either, as the intro APR is the big appeal.
+If your current credit card has a high interest rate, a low or 0 percent introductory APR can be a lifesaver as you work to pay down your debt efficiently and at a lower cost but you’ll typically need good to excellent credit to qualify.
+These cards usually don’t offer rewards or many perks either, as the intro APR is the big appeal.

 These cards are a good fit if you need to carry a balance long-term or finance expenses over time while minimizing interest charges.
 They tend to come in two major forms, offering either a lower ongoing rate than the average credit card APR or a 0 percent introductory APR on new purchases.

 A card that comes with a promotional APR on purchases will make the most sense if you have major expenses on the horizon and would like to pay them off over time while avoiding interest–such as a major home repair, move or renovation.
 Promotional APRs on new purchases typically last for 12 to 18 months, after which any remaining balance is subject to the card’s regular APR.

 Meanwhile, if you plan to carry a balance for multiple years, you should focus less on the introductory rate and more on the ongoing APR.
 Some low-interest cards can offer rates below 10 percent, well below what you’ll find on the typical credit card.